iarai/Landslide4Sense-2022/README.md

 ## Evaluation Metric

-The F1 score of the landslide category is adopted as the evaluation metric in **Track DLD** for the leaderboard:
+The F1 score of the landslide category is adopted as the evaluation metric for the leaderboard:

 ![](https://latex.codecogs.com/svg.image?F_1=&space;2\cdot&space;\frac{precision\cdot&space;recall}{precision&plus;recall})